5 Pillars of Parenting Coordination

 Pillar 3: Managing Behavior (Shifting from Reaction to Action)

-What it means: This pillar focuses on transforming unproductive and harmful behaviors (e.g., yelling, passive aggression, constant criticism, undermining the other parent) into constructive actions.
+This pillar focuses on transforming unproductive and harmful behaviors (e.g., yelling, passive aggression, constant criticism, undermining the other parent) into constructive actions.
 This includes learning effective communication strategies and disengaging from conflict cycles.

 Pillar 4: Checking Oneself by Perspective-Taking (Stepping into Their Shoes – and Your Child's)

-The Research Says: Social cognition research highlights the importance of "theory of mind" – the ability to understand another person's thoughts and feelings.
-While full empathy with an ex-spouse can be challenging, cognitive perspective-taking (understanding their position) is crucial for negotiation and de-escalation.
-Most importantly, decades of child development research unequivocally show that exposure to high parental conflict is the single greatest predictor of negative long-term outcomes for children (e.g., anxiety, depression, academic problems, relationship difficulties).
-Understanding this impact helps parents prioritize their children's well-being above their own grievances.
+It is essential to consider your co-parent's point of view, even when you disagree with it.
+It is imperative that you understand how your actions and the conflict itself impact your children.
+The "theory of mind" is the ability to understand another person's thoughts and feelings.
+While full empathy with a co-parent can be challenging, cognitive perspective-taking (understanding their position) is crucial for negotiation and de-escalation.
+Decades of child development Research shows that your children's exposure to high conflict parental wars is a major predictor of negative long-term outcomes (e.g., anxiety, depression, academic problems, relationship difficulties).
+Understanding this impact helps parents prioritize their children's well-being above their own complaints.

 Pillar 5: Acting in the Best Interest of the Children (The Guiding Principle)

-They are insulated from parental conflict.
+- They are insulated from parental conflict.

-They have a secure and consistent relationship with both parents (where safe and appropriate).
+- They have a secure and consistent relationship with both parents (where safe and appropriate).

-Both parents can cooperate and present a united front on parenting issues.
+- Both parents can cooperate and present a united front on parenting issues.

-Their parents prioritize their emotional and physical safety and stability.
+- Their parents prioritize their emotional and physical safety and stability.

-The Benefits for You and Your Children:
+The Benefits for You and Your Children

 By engaging in this research-backed approach, you can expect to:

-For Parents: Experience less stress, feel more in control, develop stronger communication skills, and potentially move towards a more peaceful co-parenting relationship.
+- Experience less stress, feel more in control, develop stronger communication skills, and potentially move towards a more peaceful co-parenting relationship.

-For Children: Benefit from reduced exposure to conflict, greater emotional security, more consistent parenting, and a stronger sense of stability, leading to better emotional, social, and academic outcomes.
+- Your children will benefit from reduced exposure to conflict, greater emotional security, more consistent parenting, and a stronger sense of stability, leading to better emotional, social, and academic outcomes.

 Parenting Coordination is an investment in your family's future.
 While challenging at times, the skills you learn and the changes you make will create a lasting positive impact on your children's lives.
 We are here to guide and support you on this essential journey.